vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 However, a few data sources are **event-triggered**.
 With this type of data source, the actual source decides when to send data to the data source.
 The data source has no control over when new data comes in---its only job is to listen and wait for the actual source to send data.

 An example of an event-triggered data source is the MQTT data source.
-The MQTT data source never queries the MQTT server (the actual source).
+The MQTT data source never queries the MQTT server (the actual source) for new data.
 Instead, the MQTT data source simply registers itself with the MQTT server.
-And whenever the server gets a new message, it sends that message to the Peakboard app, where the MQTT data source accepts the message.
-(This is simplified a bit, there are also topics involved.)
+Then, when the server has a new message to send, it sends it to the Peakboard app, and the MQTT data source accepts the message.
 If there are no new messages, then nothing happens.

 ## Create an event-triggered data source